Celebrity: Access restriction

-Access to celebrities is strictly controlled by their entourage of staff which includes managers, publicists, agents, personal assistants, and bodyguards.
-Even journalists find it difficult to access celebrities for interviews.
+Access to celebrities is strictly controlled by the celebrities entourage of staff which includes managers, publicists, agents, personal assistants, and bodyguards.
+Journalists may even have difficulty accessing celebrities for interviews.
 Writer and actor Michael Musto said, "You have to go through many hoops just to talk to a major celebrity.
 You have to get past three different sets of publicists: the publicist for the event, the publicist for the movie, and then the celebrity's personal publicist.
 They all have to approve you."

-Celebrities also typically have security staff at their home, to protect them from similar threats.
+Celebrities also typically have security staff at their home or properties, to protect them and their belongs from similar threats.

-Fifteen minutes of fame
+"Fifteen minutes of fame"

-"15 minutes of fame" is a phrase often used in reference to short-lived publicity, and mistakenly attributed to Andy Warhol.
+"15 minutes of fame" is a phrase often used as slang to short-lived publicity.
 Certain "15 minutes of fame" celebrities can be average people seen with an A-list celebrity, who are sometimes noticed on entertainment news channels such as E!
 News.
-These persons are ordinary people becoming celebrities, often based on the ridiculous things they do.
+These are ordinary people becoming celebrities, often based on the ridiculous things they do.

 "In fact, many reality show contestants fall into this category: the only thing that qualifies them to be on TV is that they're real."

 Health implications

 Common threats such as stalking have spawned celebrity worship syndrome where a person becomes overly involved with the details of a celebrity's personal life.
 Psychologists have indicated that though many people obsess over glamorous film, television, sport and music stars, the disparity in salaries in society seems to value professional athletes and entertainment industry-based professionals.
 One study found that singers, musicians, actors and athletes die younger on average than writers, composers, academics, politicians and businesspeople, with a greater incidence of cancer and especially lung cancer.
 However, it was remarked that the reasons for this remained unclear, with theories including innate tendencies towards risk-taking as well as the pressure or opportunities of particular types of fame.

-Fame might have negative psychological effects, and may lead to increasingly selfish tendencies and psychopathy.
+Fame might have negative psychological effects.
 An academic study on the subject said that fame has an addictive quality to it.
 When a celebrity's fame recedes over time, the celebrity may find it difficult to adjust psychologically.

 Recently, there has been more attention toward the impact celebrities have on health decisions of the population at large.
 It is believed that the public will follow celebrities' health advice to some extent.
 This can have positive impacts when the celebrities give solid, evidence-informed health advice, however, it can also have detrimental effects if the health advice is not accurate enough.